General Comprehensive Operating System: System architecture and concepts

 GCOS is a multithreading, multiprogramming operating system originally oriented towards batch processing, although later versions incorporated enhancements for timesharing and online transaction processing environments.
 Systems running GCOS today use it mainly for batch and OLTP, or as a backend enterprise server.

 GCOS has a basic architecture similar to that of operating systems for the IBM 360 and earlier IBM 7090 Series, and subsequent operating systems with which it competed.
 It was also heavily influenced by projects such as MEDINET, Multics, and WWMCCS, and has inherited a strong security structure in consequence.
 Hardware and software features combine to render the operating system unusually secure for an operating system of its generation and class.
 Multics influenced the design of the hardware, with gate-oriented secure transfer-of-control instructions and a hardware-enforced system of security levels very similar to that of the famous Multics rings.
 Operational environments such as WWMCCS drove development of special security features to allow secure hosting of classified information and compartmentalization.
 For a time separate versions of the GCOS system with special security features turned on were maintained specifically for government customers.

 Early versions of GCOS and the hardware it ran on did not support paged virtual memory but did support a single memory segment per process.
 This made it inferior for time-sharing, especially compared with hardware designed to support Multics and the contemporaneous DEC PDP-10 hardware.

 GCOS is a process-oriented OS, in which each process hosts one or more execution threads and executes in its own virtual memory space.
 Virtual memory is divided into segments of arbitrary size reminiscent of Multics segments, and a second level of address translation converts pure virtual addresses to pageable addresses, which are then converted to real addresses in main memory or backing store.
 Segments and pages and other constructs include hardware-enforced security parameters.
 The top-level virtual memory architecture also simplifies sharing of code and data in a secure fashion, again in a way reminiscent of Multics.

 Each GCOS version was designed for specific hardware.
 The most recent machines capable of running the OS do so through emulation of that hardware.
 The hardware originally had much in common with Multics hardware, so much so that some mainframe equipment could be switched from "GCOS mode" to "Multics mode" with the turn of a dial.
 Much of the peripheral equipment used with GCOS could also be used with Multics, although front-end network processors were very different between the two systems.

-Program languages available for GCOS included GCOS Algol, Algol-68, COBOL, SNOBOL, JOVIAL, APL, FORTRAN 68, CORAL 66, FORTRAN 77, and B.
+Program languages available for GCOS included GCOS Algol, Algol-68, COBOL, SNOBOL, JOVIAL, APL, GPL, FORTRAN 68, CORAL 66, FORTRAN 77 and B.